ukparliament/ontologies/procedure/flowcharts/crag-treaties/logic-gates/redux/index.md

 The Government may ratify the treaty if ...

 	EITHER (

 		Section 22 is invoked.

 	)

 	OR (

+		#### Period A

 		EITHER period A OR extended period A have ended ...

 		...
 AND a motion that the treaty should not be ratified has NOT been approved in the Commons.

 		...
 AND EITHER (

 			the Government have made a statement that the treaty should nonetheless be ratified in the Lords ...

 		)

-...
 		OR (

 			A motion that the treaty should not be ratified has NOT been approved in the Lords.

 		)

 	)

 	OR (

->>>>>>> HERE FOR PERIOD B
+		#### Period B

+		The number of times period B has ended EQUALS the number of times a motion that the treaty should not be ratified has been approved in the Commons ...

+		... and period B has started at least once ...

+		... and the number of times that period B has started EQUALs the number of times that period B has ended.

 	)